bi0sCTF 2024 - Writeups

 Flag: verboten{b092eb225b07e17ba8a70b755ba97050:1541069606}

-Reading on how I can extract cached files in Slack, I found this blog that mentioned using Nirsoft Chrome Cache Viewer to view cached data in Slack.
-By filtering the name of the zip file (‘file_shredder’), we can find the MD5 hash of the zip in the ETag column.
+Researching online about extracting Slack cached files, I stumbled upon this blog that mentioned using Nirsoft Chrome Cache Viewer to view cached data in Slack.
+By filtering the name of the ZIP file identified previously, the MD5 hash of the ZIP file can be obtain from the ETag column.

-Another method from @Dysnome is to use this tool to parse Slack conversations.
+Intended method: @Dysnome mentioned this tool to parse Slack conversations.

 verboten 5 [Forensics]